 First things first, you want to identify who your target is.

-If it’s a beefier enemy that you can’t one-shot, laying down the hurt before the combat even begins will make them easier for the party to deal with.
+If it’s a beefier enemy that you can’t one-shot, laying down the hurt before the combat even begins will still make them easier for the party to deal with.
 A spell or arrow from a party member may be all it takes to drop them once you’ve dealt your Assassinate damage!

-Additionally, you want to look for any enemies who are isolated.
 If you can take them out quickly and quietly, that’s one less threat on the field when combat starts.
-Consider how important action economy in D&D 5e is, even removing one enemy pre-combat can greatly tilt the scales in your favor!
+Consider how important action economy in D&D 5e is.
+Even removing one enemy pre-combat can greatly tilt the scales in your party’s favor!

 If it happens to be the high-threat enemy that is away from the rest, that’s even better!